 However, the advance subsidy is only an estimate based on the income estimate you provided when you signed up.
 As self-employed people know full well, the actual income from self-employment can vary greatly from year to year.

-After the year is over, you have to square up and calculate the actual subsidy you really qualify for.
+After the year is over, you have to square up and calculate the actual subsidy you qualify for.
 If your business didn’t do as well as you anticipated, you may qualify for a higher subsidy.
 If you had a great year, you may have to pay back some of it.

 If you’re self-employed, you also qualify for a tax deduction for the health insurance premium.
 If you qualify for both a subsidy and a deduction, they form a circular relationship.